Secure Electronic Transaction: History and development

 The SET Design Team at Visa International offices in Foster City, California, July, 1996 in a picture to commemorate the publication of the work, which was followed by a lunch on San Francisco Bay.

 SET was developed by the SET Consortium, established in 1996 by Visa and Mastercard in cooperation with GTE, IBM, Microsoft, Netscape, SAIC, Terisa Systems, RSA, and VeriSign.
 The consortium’s goal was to combine the card associations' similar but incompatible protocols (STT from Visa/Microsoft and SEPP from Mastercard/IBM) into a single standard.

 SET allowed parties to identify themselves to each other and exchange information securely.
 Binding of identities was based on X.509 certificates with several extensions.
 SET used a cryptographic blinding algorithm that, in effect, would have let merchants substitute a certificate for a user's credit card number.
 If SET were used, the merchant itself would never have had to know the credit-card numbers being sent from the buyer, which would have provided verified good payment but protected customers and credit companies from fraud.

 SET was intended to become the de facto standard payment method on the Internet between the merchants, the buyers, and the credit-card companies.

-Unfortunately, the implementation by each of the primary stakeholders was either expensive or cumbersome.
+However, the implementation by each of the primary stakeholders was either expensive or cumbersome.
 There were also some external factors that may have complicated how the consumer element would be integrated into the browser.
 There was a rumor circa 1994-1995 that suggested that Microsoft sought an income stream of 0.25% from every transaction secured by Microsoft's integrated SET compliant components they would implement in their web browser.